Meniscus Surgery Overview

 - You may eat a regular diet, if not nauseated.
 Drink plenty of non-alcoholic, non-caffeinated fluids.

-Rehabilitation after knee surgery can be a lengthy process involving a limitation of activities, physical therapy and rest that will need to take place for a period of months.
+Rehabilitation after meniscus surgery can be a lengthy process involving a limitation of activities, physical therapy and rest that will need to take place for a period of months.
 Specific rehabilitation will vary according to each patient’s needs and you must adhere to your own protocol as established by Dr. Millett and your physical therapist.